 I think the combination of photography and desert is pretty intense.
 Working the camera allows us to be completely in the moment and experience it with heightened senses for every detail – in the landscape, but also the technicalities of “making that photo”.
 It’s deeply satisfying, and as if the entire consciousness gets focused in the camera and projected through the lens out, onto the landscape, generating perhaps a feedback loop as we take it back in through our one eye eye on the viewfinder.
 Ultimately, I think it’s this connection that makes us true landscape photographers.

 All that probably sounds rather esoteric – but it’s also hard to put in words, and since English is not my native language, I still feel clumsy and awkward when I try to express these thoughts and feelings.
-But I guess if you’ve experienced it yourself you can relate, and perhaps understand what I mean.subscribe via email (the subscription form opens in a new browser window/tab).
+But I guess if you’ve experienced it yourself you can relate, and perhaps understand what I mean.Thanks for reading!
+You can stay up to date with my blogposts and subscribe via email (the subscription form opens in a new browser window/tab).
 It's easy as pie! :-)

 All images and content © by Alexander S. Kunz, unless otherwise noted.
 No re-use without express written permission.
 Most images are available as prints and for commercial licensing.
 Please contact me with any questions.
 Prints and licensed images are NOT watermarked, of course.

 I'm friendly towards strictly non-commercial usage (ie. no monetization through ads, referral systems etc.) on private blogs and websites, but I'd like to know where my images will be used, and for what purpose.
 Please contact me about your intended usage so that I can evaluate it.
 Thanks!